“The times are tough now, just getting tougher

 Bruce’s politics were significantly less front and centre when David Bowie, an early admirer, covered him three times back in the 1970s.

-The subject of a murky, mysterious provenance (to my ears, there’s sonic echoes of Diamond Dogs and Station To Station in there), the Thin White Duke’s cocaine-addled mid Seventies take was finally deemed releasable on his 1989 Sound + Vision box set, which kicked off Rykodisc’s respected Bowie reissue series thirty years ago this very week.
+The subject of a murky, mysterious provenance (to my ears, there’s certainly sonic echoes of at least two Bowie albums in there), the Thin White Duke’s cocaine-addled mid Seventies take was finally deemed releasable on his 1989 Sound + Vision box set, which kicked off Rykodisc’s respected Bowie reissue series three long decades ago.
 It’s a hoot, toot.

 Happy birthday, Bruce.